Morocco releases imprisoned journalists after pardons from King Mohamed VI

-RABAT, Morocco — (AP) — Morocco’s King Mohammed VI on Monday pardoned three journalists who were charged with sex crimes and espionage in prosecutions widely condemned by press freedom advocates as retaliation for critical reporting.
+RABAT, Morocco — (AP) — Three journalists who were sentenced to years in prison after writing about corruption and abuse of power in Morocco were released Monday after receiving pardons from King Mohammed VI.

-Omar Radi, Taoufik Bouachrine and Soulaimane Raissouni were among 2,278 people who received pardons this week, according to Morocco's Ministry of Justice.
-The pardons were announced as Morocco celebrated Throne Day, marking the anniversary of when Mohammed VI ascended to the throne.
+Omar Radi, Taoufik Bouachrine and Soulaimane Raissouni were among 2,278 people pardoned this week, according to Morocco’s Ministry of Justice.
+The pardons were announced as Morocco prepared to celebrate its national holiday marking the 25th anniversary of when Mohammed VI ascended to the throne.

-For more than four years, the journalists have been emblematic of Morocco's aggressive efforts to stifle criticism from news media and human rights activists.
-Civil liberties advocates, the European Parliament and the U.S. State Department at various points condemned their prosecutions as politically motivated.

-The three Moroccan journalists were known for critical reporting and remarks on the kingdom's government and its policies.
+The journalists were freed from prison in Tifelt, a town east of Rabat, to a group of ecstatic supporters.

+Human rights activists applauded the pardons, but said the move didn't exonerate what they have called the politically motivated manner in which Moroccan authorities pursued and prosecuted the journalists.

+The lurid allegations against the journalists received voluminous coverage in media outlets seen as close to Moroccan authorities.

+They were thrust into an international spotlight when Amnesty International and the Paris-based journalism consortium Forbidden Stories published leaked documents suggesting the three journalists were among people spied on by Moroccan officials using malware installed on their smartphones.
+Authorities vigorously denied doing that.

-Bouachrine, an outspoken opinion columnist and one-time editor of the independent newspaper Akhbar al-Youm, was sentenced to 12 years behind bars in 2018 after being found guilty of human trafficking, sexual assault and rape.
+Bouachrine, an opinion columnist and editor of a critical independent newspaper Akhbar al-Youm, was sentenced to 12 years behind bars in 2018 after being found guilty of human trafficking, sexual assault and rape.

 Raissouni, also a former editor of Akhbar al-Youm, was sentenced to five years on charges that included sexual assault in 2021.